rohit32999/LexiShift/README.md

 # LexiShift
-A chrome web extension to find meanings of highlighted words.
+An utility web extension to find meanings of highlighted words.